ianmeinert/mcp-servers/lang-chain-mcp-adapters/README.md

 # Input text with PII
 text = "Contact me at john@example.com or 555-123-4567"

-# Sanitize the input
+# Sanitize the input with session tracking
 sanitized = sanitize_input(text)
 # Result: "Contact me at [MASKED_EMAIL_15] or [MASKED_PHONE_12]"

 # Process with LLM...

-# Restore PII in the response
+# Restore PII in the response using secure database lookup
 restored = restore_pii(sanitized)
 # Result: "Contact me at john@example.com or 555-123-4567"
 ```